Home Care Packages Replacement

 Support At Home Program

 From 1 November 2025, the Support at Home program will take the place of the Home Care Packages program.
-It is part of a national initiative to make in-home support services more accessible and more comprehensive.
+It is part of a national initiative to make in-home support and elderly care services more accessible and more comprehensive.

 We’re here to help you understand what this means for you and how Catholic Homes can guide you through.